liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/workplace-bullying.md

 ---
 author: Elizabeth Tai
 datetime: 2023-01-12
-title: How to recover from workplace bullying
+title: Recovering from workplace bullying
-slug: workplace-bullying-recovery
+slug: "workplace-bullying"
 featured: true
 draft: false
 tags:
   - career
-  - mental health
 ogImage: ""
 description:
-Recovering mentally and phsycially after being the target of a workplace bully.
+ A toxic job can have a big impact on your physical and mental health.
+Here's how to recover.
 ---

 One of the problems with the #workplacebullying space is that there's a lot of content about what to do *during* the aggression but not after.

 I'm not talking about dealing with HR, lawsuits or the industrial court, but how targets can recover mentally from the trauma.

-## Recovery is possible

 But here's what can help, based on my experience and seeing what some of my friends have done: